 We tend to think of garage door maintenance come Fall when “Winterizing” is on our minds, but weatherizing your garage doors will protect your home from pests, insects, leaves,water, dirt and extreme temperatures any time of the year.
-I know that I got my door for added security to help our outdoor home security cameras so doing this will also keep them even more durable to attack.

 Is the above photo shocking?

 This is the bottom weatherstrip on my garage door.
 It’s shifted, been chewed and/or frozen to the ground and ripped, it was full of sawdust and water and clearly completely ineffective in sealing out anything that wanted to come hibernate in my garage.

 When the garage door is down you don’t see this, and I’ve never looked up when the garage door is up.
 Thirteen years and I’ve never once thought to check the seals around my garage doors.

 It was the peeling paint and rot at the bottom of my garage door frame that finally made me aware that winterizing the garage doors was in order.
 (That and the mouse poop all around my empty bag of bird seed)

 In case you are/were in the dark (like me), your weatherstripping should NOT look like this:

 Bent, ripped, chewed and nowhere near the ground – this old weatherstripping (garage door seal) wasn’t keeping anything out.
 If you’re thinking “yeah, but you work in your garage, I don’t need to worry” – you’d be wrong.
 This is only partially about keeping my She-shop warm in winter, but more importantly, it’s about keeping critters from making a home in your garage and eventually moving all of their kids, grandkids and great grandkids into your house.
 (One mouse ‘couple’ can have 40 babies in one year!)

 I contacted my friends at M-D Building Products and begged for their help to tell me what products I needed for winterizing the garage doors.